How will the new CQC strategy bring positive change to your care organisation?

 2023 marks a significant year for the Care Quality Commission (CQC), as it rolls out a new strategy aimed at driving positive change within care organisations across the country.

 In this blog post, we delve into the details of the new CQC strategy, exploring the changes, ambitions, and opportunities it presents for your care organisation.
+We also share some top tips from Louie Werth at Care Research who helps to unpack this new framework.

 Embracing Change for a Brighter Future